gkmocastro/rgbd-yolov2/README.md

 ## Base Paper

-This repository aims to replicate the research from the paper **Exploring RGB+Depth Fusion for Real-Time Object Detection** by Tanguy Ophoff, Kristof Van Beeck and toon Goedemé.
+This repository aims to replicate the research from the paper **Exploring RGB+Depth Fusion for Real-Time Object Detection** by Tanguy Ophoff, Kristof Van Beeck and Toon Goedemé.

     @article{ophoff2019exploring,
     title={Exploring RGB+ Depth fusion for real-time object detection},